it-anker/uhd-model-soh/README.md

 returns the concrete result - here as GeoJson as FeatureCollection with all agents, their attribute, position by time.

-You can combine or select other outputs for a single e.g., to return a time series of average road occupation.
+You can combine or select other outputs for a single job e.g., to get a time series of average road occupation and saving the response in `result.json`.

 ```bash
 curl -X 'POST' \